-There are three main texting protocols that exist in 2021, and today, we're talking about all of them.
+Three main texting protocols exist today, and we're comparing all of them.
 Let's get started!

 RCS is short for "Rich Communication Suite," and it's essentially an upgraded version of the SMS texting standard we've had since the 1980s.
 RCS looks and functions a lot like the texting you've had for years, but it throws in a few extra features to make the whole experience that much better.

 Because of all that, SMS remains the default standard for text messaging.
-It works on Android, iOS and likely won't be going anywhere any time soon.
-That universal ease-of-use is the biggest advantage SMS texting still enjoys, but looking at it from any other angle, SMS is really showing its age.
+It works on Android and iOS and likely won't be going anywhere anytime soon.
+That universal ease of use is the most significant advantage SMS texting still enjoys, but from any other angle, SMS is really showing its age.

-For starters, SMS has virtually no added features outside of the basic texting experience.
-You can't see when someone has read your message, you need to rely on your cellular connection to send/receive messages, and file sharing over SMS is limited to 3.5MB — resulting in much lower-resolution images and videos.
+For starters, SMS virtually has no added features outside of the basic texting experience.
+So you can't see when someone reads your message, and you need to rely on your cellular connection to send/receive messages.
+What's more, file sharing over SMS is limited to 3.5MB resulting in much lower-resolution images and videos.

-And, of course, we have iMessage — Apple's messaging service that's dominated iPhones since its release in 2011. iMessage is similar to RCS in the sense that it offers an enriched messaging experience compared to SMS, but unlike RCS, using iMessage is as simple as it could be.
+And, of course, we have iMessage — Apple's messaging service that's dominated iPhones since its release in 2011. iMessage is similar to RCS because it offers an enriched messaging experience compared to SMS, but unlike RCS, using iMessage is as simple as possible.

 If you have an iPhone and message someone else with an iPhone, you're talking to them over iMessage.
 This is immediately apparent by the blue chat bubbles you see in your iMessage conversations, and even better, you don't have to enable a setting or toggle for iMessage to work.
-If you message a non-iMessage number through the iPhone's Messages app, you'll use normal SMS texting — as denoted by green chat bubbles instead of blue ones.
+If you message a non-iMessage number through the iPhone's Messages app, you'll use standard SMS texting, denoted by green chat bubbles instead of blue ones.